 Another important reason to use the enterprise architecture is the enterprise-wide view it provides.
 Relating portfolios to the organizational strategy is a goal many CxOs have.
 Aligning the different disciplines ensures coherent and effective management on a strategic, business and technical level.

-You can use your enterprise architecture to compare different views of the organization, for example to conduct an impact analysis or do a cost calculation for different investment alternatives, since these views are based on the same underlying model.
+You can use your enterprise architecture to compare different views of the organization, for example, to conduct an impact analysis or do a cost calculation for different investment alternatives, since these views are based on the same underlying model.
 To illustrate this, consider the following example: A software vendor offers a monitoring application to its customers.
 Its basic functionality is monitoring the performance of other applications such as websites.
 It is, however, possible to purchase additional functionality that allows programming robots for performing composite monitoring.
-This enables monitoring whether, for example, logon functionality of a website is working properly.
+This enables monitoring whether, for example, login functionality of a website is working properly.
 The application portfolio manager sees this as one application, which should be managed as a whole.
 However, the project portfolio manager considers the implementation of this as two distinct projects.
 For application and project portfolio managers to integrate their management decisions, they need to have a consistent view on the application landscape.
-Using the enterprise architecture as an agreed-upon underlying model, ensures consistent and, therefore comparable, views across disciplines.
+Using enterprise architecture as an agreed-upon underlying model ensures consistent and, therefore comparable, views across disciplines.

 Towards successful EPM

 So far, we discussed which ingredients are needed to make portfolio management a success, but accomplishing this is no sinecure.
 It is highly important to conduct a thorough design phase, in which stakeholders and their goals and concerns are identified, portfolios are defined that are aligned with these goals, and a valuation model is designed that addresses the concerns of these stakeholders.
 In other words, it is important to think about what you want to manage and for whom you are doing this for.